- Learning Center (Museum)

 - 1:30 p.m. – 2:30 p.m.

-Join us for a conversation with survivor Susan Warsinger as she shares personal stories, photographs, and treasured objects from her experiences during the Holocaust.
+Join us for a conversation with survivor Charles Stein as he shares personal stories, photographs, and treasured objects from his experiences during the Holocaust.

 The program begins promptly at 1:30 pm.
 Please arrive early, as seating is limited.

 This program is free and open to the public.

 Phone: (202) 314-1758 Ext: 758